milosgajdos/vaultops/README.md

 **WE NEED WAY BIGGER TEST COVERAGE**

-There is lots of redundant code so tonnes of refactoring up for grabs!
+There is lots of redundant code so tonnes of refactoring up for grabs! 🤗 Only local key store is implemented at the moment, remote stores are up gor grabs! 🤗